 - Disability Living Allowance or Personal Independence Payments (PIP)

-Which energy suppliers support the Warm Home Discount?
+Which energy suppliers are part of the Warm Home Discount Scheme?

 - Shell Energy